ZenDerDio/geolocation-seeker/README.md

 ipStack to get ip/url location,.\
 google-map-react used for google maps integration,.\
 axios for request handling,.\
-searchQueries are stored in sessionStorage..\
+searchQueries are stored in sessionStorage.

 ### `npm start`